val-fom/solar-forecast/README.md

 ## Daily Flow

 - **Forecast** data comes from [forecast.solar](https://forecast.solar/); multiple field orientations are aggregated when both east/west strings are active.
-- **Device statistics** are fetched from Tuya-powered MPPT controllers and summarised (current, voltage, instantaneous power, daily totals, and deltas).
+- **Device statistics** are fetched from Tuya-powered MPPT controllers and summarised (current, voltage, state-of-charge estimate, instantaneous power, daily totals, and deltas).
 - **Storage**: each run persists forecast snapshots and MPPT stats to DynamoDB tables for historical comparison.
 - **Delivery**: the results are formatted into emoji-friendly blocks and posted to the configured Telegram chat.
 - **Schedules**: CloudWatch cron triggers fire the `morning` Lambda at 04:00 UTC (07:00 Kyiv) and the `evening` Lambda at 19:00 UTC (22:00 Kyiv).